ISO 9001 Quality Management System

 Assembly Consistency Framework

-Standardized processes ensure every kit meets consistent quality expectations across production sites and batch sizes.
+Standardized crochet kit assembly processes help maintain quality consistency across production sites, SKU types, and batch sizes.

 Standardized Components

-Pre-measured yarn quantities, standardized accessories, and consistent packaging materials across production sites.
+Pre-measured yarn quantities, standardized accessories, and controlled packaging materials reduce assembly variation.

 • Yarn weight tolerance: ±2g